Greenville Daycare Accident Lawyer

 At the firm of Auger & Auger, we represent victims of daycare injuries.
 Having a Greenville childcare accident lawyer on staff allows us to step into a situation of severe harm due to the negligence of the daycare center or its staff.
 We make certain your family’s rights are protected.
-Auger & Auger Personal Injury Lawyers will handle the paperwork and investigation, then pursue the claim on your behalf in civil court so that you receive the compensation to which you are entitled.
+Auger & Auger Accident and Injury Lawyers will handle the paperwork and investigation, then pursue the claim on your behalf in civil court so that you receive the compensation to which you are entitled.

 Any parent knows that children are fast and can get into trouble in the blink of an eye.
 Daycare professionals should also understand this and supervise the children in their care at all times.
 When they don’t and injury occurs, our Greenville childcare accident lawyer is ready to step in.
 We have represented children who have suffered daycare injuries, including broken bones, scarring and burns, head injuries, and more.
 Children can’t determine which activities may be dangerous, but adults do.
 Daycare staff is required to anticipate and prevent accidents from occurring.

 When you are aware of the laws in your state which govern childcare operators, you will better understand what to expect and how to recognize violations that may save your child or another from being seriously or fatally injured.